The Pulse: Paris

 Martine was the best thing — and the most confusing thing — that had happened to him in his two-year stint at the College.
 On the surface, she and the College were opposites: she was volatile and emotional; the College was solid and rational.
 And yet she was brilliant and creative, like so many of the professors he'd met, whose studies in everything from bosons to cuneiform boggled his mind.
 The deeper he got into her thinking, or into the thoughts of his colleagues, the more perplexing life became.

 Everything started off making sense, as if in a polite line of conversation — Comment vas-tu?
 Très bien, merci — yet everything ended up in circles, wide loops, or tight knots.
-Like Tennessee William's glass menagerie, the quartz structure splintered under the pressure.
-It started with the clarity of poetry — a unicorn of rare device — and ended up with accusations and fractured horns.
+Mais, je croyais que vous étiez… Like a glass menagerie, the structure splintered under the pressure.
+It started with the clarity of poetry — a unicorn of rare device — and ended up with accusations and broken horns.

 It didn’t matter if it was poetry or particle physics, all the lecturers started their lectures with the promise that their words would get at the meaning of things.
 Yet thirty minutes into their explanations they were (as Byron said of Coleridge) obliged to explain their explanations.
 It was as if every subject was itself subject to Verlaine's warning: Je vous dis ce n'est pas ce que l'on pense / I tell you it's not what one thinks.
 It was as if the will to explain anything was doomed from the start.
 Yet there they were, in books and on podiums, explaining it anyway.